Glebsin/daily-challenge-widget/README.md

 Todo:
 1. make theme customizing
-2. turn on complete (alternative) template by checking "last_update" and not by "daily_streak_current" (so that you can track your daily challenge completion)
+2. make other statistic popup at hover
-3. give the ability to switch the number of days to best streak or current streak
+3. give the ability to switch the number of days to best streak or current streak or total participation
 4. make right colors for all number of days
-5. make other statistic popup at hover
+5. if widget updated manually update time in live in context menu
-6. if widget updated manually update time in live in context menu
+6. turn on complete (alternative) template by checking "last_update" and not by "daily_streak_current" (so that you can track your daily challenge completion)
 7. constantly check if selection works on ctrl + a (it shouldn't work like that)

 <sub>727</sub>